• Skip to primary navigation

 A saucepan containing boiling sugar mixture.

-Make sure your saucepan is big enough to accomodate the volume of the boiling sugar mixture (it should be at least 1.9 quarts or 1.7 liters).
+Make sure your saucepan is big enough to accommodate the volume of the boiling sugar mixture (it should be at least 1.9 quarts or 1.7 liters).

 Heat the sugar mixture while monitoring the temperature with an instant-read thermometer.